aws-samples/siem-on-amazon-opensearch-service/README.md

 You can add country information as well as latitude/longitude location information to each IP address.
 To get location information, SIEM on OpenSearch Service downloads and uses GeoLite2 Free by [MaxMind](https://www.maxmind.com).
 If you want to add location information, get your free license from MaxMind.

+Threat information can be enriched based on IP addresses and domain names (EXPERIMANTAL).
+Threat information sources include your own IoCs (Indicators of compromise) in TXT and STIX 2.x formats, [Tor Project](https://www.torproject.org), [Abuse.ch Feodo Tracker]( https://feodotracker.abuse.ch), [AlienVault OTX](https://otx.alienvault.com/).
+If there are many IoCs, the processing time of Lambda will increase, so please select IoCs carefully.
+If you want to use the IoC on AlienVault OTX, please get your API key at [AlienVault OTX](https://otx.alienvault.com/#signup).
+See [Threat Information Enrichment by IoC](./docs/configure_siem.md#threat-information-enrichment-by-ioc) for more details.

 > **_Note:_** The CloudFormation template will deploy OpenSearch Service with **a t3.medium.search instance.
 It's not the AWS Free Tier.
 Change it to an instance type that can deliver higher performance than t3 when using SIEM in the production environment as it requires higher processing power when aggregating many logs.** Use the AWS Management Console to change the instance type, extend the volume, or use UltraWarm.
 This is because the CloudFormation template for SIEM on OpenSearch Service is designed for the initial deployment purpose only, and cannot be used for management purposes like changing/deleting nodes.

 ### 1. Quick Start